 On Wednesday evening, Gareth Southgate’s Three Lions gave us exactly that – coming from behind to beat Denmark 2-1 after extra-time with a winner from Harry Kane.

-It was the stuff of dreams.
+After a nightmarish 16 months, it was the stuff of dreams.
 England are in the Euro 2020 final.

 The city isn’t sleeping